Vision, Mission, Values, Practices Statement

 - Leadership development.
 We support and encourage new people into leadership roles, focusing on those who have often been overlooked and undervalued.

 - Showing up.
 We live out our faith by engaging in service, action, and advocacy around issues of poverty, violence, racial equity, gender, the LGBTQIA+ community, immigration, mental illness, and injustice.

 Together, at our synod assembly in May 2019, we approved a new Vision, Mission, Values, Practices Statement (above).
-As we live into who we are called to be together, we offer resources to engage one of the nine spiritual practices each month.
+As we live into who we are called to be together, we offer resources to engage the nine spiritual practices.